net-tools/paypal-js/README.md

 ```

 Then we create the Customer and CartItem objects.
 Please not that mandatory values are passed as regular parameters to constructors, whereas
-not required ones are passed through a `other` object litteral parameter.
+not required ones are passed through an `other` object litteral parameter.

 ```
 var cust = shop.newCustomer('John', {